Neymar: 2015–17: Ballon d'Or candidate, domestic double and final season

-On 16 March 2016, against Arsenal in the second leg of the round of 16 fixture, Neymar opened the scoring in a 3–1 win at Camp Nou to seal a 5–1 aggregate victory, helping Barcelona advance.
-Barcelona got knocked out in the quarter-final to Atlético Madrid.
-In total, Neymar scored three goals in the Champions League; while not as prolific in the Champions League as in the treble-winning 2014–15 campaign, Neymar’s 2015–16 season saw him also get 5 assists in the 9 games he played in.

-On 22 May 2016, Neymar scored a late goal in Barcelona's 2–0 extra time win over Sevilla in the 2016 Copa del Rey Final at the Vicente Calderón, as the club celebrated winning the domestic double for the second consecutive season, following their treble victory from the previous season.
+At 23 years old, Neymar was being praised for elevating to the same level of Messi and Ronaldo, possibly entering the best player in the world debate.
+He was shortlisted for the 2015 FIFA Ballon d'Or alongside Messi and Ronaldo.
+Several journalists argued that he deserved to win the award, particularly for his crucial performances in the knockout stages of the 2014–15 Champions League and during Messi's absence during the first half of 2015–16.
+He came in third place, receiving 7.86 percent of the vote.
+Both L'Équipe and Sky Sports ranked Neymar as the second-best player in the world of 2015, only behind Messi.

+In the quarter-final of the Copa del Rey in January 2016, Neymar scored twice in Barcelona's 5–2 aggregate win over Athletic Bilbao.
+On 12 March, in a 6–0 win, he scored twice against Getafe in the league.
+Neymar had another successful La Liga campaign, being directly involved in 40 goals (24 goals and 16 assists) as Barcelona won the title, finishing just one point ahead of Real Madrid.
+He also won eight penalties for Barcelona, more than any other player in the league.
+He was included in The Guardian's La Liga Team of the Season.
+On 22 May, he scored in Barcelona's 2–0 win against Sevilla in the 2016 Copa del Rey final, celebrating a domestic double triumph.

 The front three of Messi, Suárez and Neymar finished the season with 131 goals, breaking the record they had set the previous year for most goals by an attacking trio in a single season.
-Despite a dip in form at the end of the season, Neymar ultimately reached over 30 goals for the second consecutive season, scoring 31.
-He also got 25 assists in the 49 matches he played over the season.
+Despite a dip in form at the end of the season, Neymar ultimately reached over 30 goals for the second consecutive season, scoring 31, as well as 27 assists.
+For the second consecutive year, Sky Sports ranked him at number two in their 2016 Top 100 Players of the Year list.

 On 1 July 2016, Neymar signed a new contract with Barcelona until 2021.
-He expressed on social media, "I'm very happy to continue living this dream!
-Long live Barcelona and long live Catalunya!".
 His new contract included a €200 million buy-out clause, rising to €222m in the second year of his deal, and €250m thereafter.
-His future at Barcelona had been in doubt over rumours that the likes of Real Madrid, PSG and Manchester City were considering to make huge offers for him.
+His future at Barcelona had been in doubt over rumours that the likes of PSG, Real Madrid and Manchester City were considering to make huge offers for him.